BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **Why did you not include a package manager such as Bower, Volo, or Jam?**

    -I ultimately decided against including a package manager.
 I agree that using a package manager for this boilerplate is the ultimate solution, but the JS package management space is in a state of flux.
-Libraries, like jQuery Mobile, show that a browser package management solution has not been adopted by the community yet.
+A browser package management solution has not been adopted by the community yet.
 Obviously, this may change.

 **Can I contribute to this project?**